Almost contact 5-folds are contact: Fibrations over the --disk.

 Hence the form $\alpha_f$ is a contact form in this region.
 The following bound holds in the remaining region $v\in [1/2-\delta,1/2+\delta]$:

 Thus $\alpha_f$ is a contact form in the fibre connected sum $F\times\sS^2$. $\Box$\\

-{\bf Property b.} Choose the contact form $\alpha_v$ associated to $\xi_v$ such that its Reeb vector field $X_0$ is tangent to the link $L$.
+{\bf Property b.} The contact form $\alpha_v$ associated to $\xi_v$ has been chosen such that its Reeb vector field $X_0$ is tangent to the link $L$.
+Thus $\alpha_1$,$\alpha_2$ vanish on $L$.
 Restricting the contact form $\alpha_f$ in the equation (\ref{eq:aT}) to the submanifold we obtain